Here, you can find answers to questions we commonly encounter. This page will be updated periodically during the application cycle.

 If you have any questions not answered here, please contact us.

 We welcome your nominations of promising students in their sophomore and junior year of high school who would thrive in an academic community.
-Nominations are submitted via a simple form.
+Nominations are submitted online.
+If you have trouble with the online form, please contact us.

-The 2019 nomination cycle has concluded.
-Please direct your students to https://www.tellurideassociation.org/our-programs/high-school-students/ for information about how to apply.
+The 2020 nomination cycle has begun.
+Please use this form to nominate students for TASS and/or TASP Please direct your students to https://www.tellurideassociation.org/our-programs/high-school-students/ for information about how to apply.
 For more information, please contact us.

 Anyone may nominate students for TASS or TASP.
 We send annual letters and nomination forms to teachers and counselors who have nominated students in the past or who have requested to be on our nomination mailing list.
 Please email firstname.lastname@example.org if you would like to be added to this list.